Circa Infinity: Gameplay

 Circa Infinity contains 50 levels, which are divided into 5 parts.
 Each part adds a layer of complexity to the gameplay.
 The player controls their character (or characters) by running around the edge of a circle.
 The core flow of the game involves flipping inside the circle at specified areas, avoiding demons, and jumping to the next circle.
 Since the enemies from the previous few circles stay on screen, the level design additionally serves to create a hypnotizing visual effect.

 Soundtrack

 The Circa Infinity Official Soundtrack was written and produced by brothers Jack Fay and Jim Fay under the name JACK+JIM.

 Reception

 Circa Infinity received generally positive reviews from critics.
 Aggregating review websites GameRankings and Metacritic gave the game 78.00% based on 5 reviews and 80/100 based on 6 reviews.

-Destructoid's Ben Pack scored the game 9 out of 10, saying "Brilliant level design and a great aesthetic keep the game fresh from start to finish".
+Destructoids Ben Pack scored the game 9 out of 10, saying "Brilliant level design and a great aesthetic keep the game fresh from start to finish".
 Pack praised the game's progression, saying that the levels "all do a great job of slowly introducing new mechanics and folding them back into existing challenges".